Mining Research and Development Projects

 Our research and development team is continuing to develop enhanced add-ins to commercially available software to decrease modelling turnaround times and increase the accuracy of the software's predictive capabilities.
 Additions to the model in 2023 included the development of a tailings consolidation module.

-The focus for Okane’s research and development team in 2024 will be improvements to the snow module and reviewing the potential to incorporate vegetation CO2 sequestration and geochemical tailings consolidation
+The focus for Okane’s research and development team in 2024 will be improvements to the snow module and reviewing the potential to incorporate vegetation CO2 sequestration and geochemical tailings consolidation.

-Project Champion: Luke Kary, B.Sc., G.I.T.
+Project Champion: Luke Kary, BSc, GIT

-Project Champion: Joel Steeves, M.Sc., P.Geo.
+Project Champion: Joel Steeves, MSc, PGeo

-Joel Steeves is a senior environmental geologist based in Calgary, who has been involved with Okane since 2012.
-His work includes a strong focus on the numerical modelling of tailings and mine rock storage facilities.
-He specializes in applying cold region hydrology/hydrogeology, along with associated thermal energy transfer, to mine closure and cover system design.
-His expertise encompasses hydrology and hydrogeology, vadose zone processes, freeze/thaw and frozen soils, the coupling of thermal energy transfer with groundwater flow, and the impacts of climate change.
-Joel has a strong passion for Research & Development ever since his academic tenure and enjoys applying his skills and expertise to the development of new tools and technologies that can help solve problems within the mining industry and contribute to a more sustainable future.
+Joel Steeves is a senior environmental geologist based in Calgary, Canada, whose work includes a strong focus on numerical modelling of tailings and mine rock storage facilities.
+His expertise encompasses vadose zone processes, freeze/thaw and frozen soils, the coupling of thermal energy transfer with groundwater flow, and the impacts of climate change.
+He also specializes in hydrology and hydrogeology, particularly in applying cold-region hydrology and hydrogeology—along with associated thermal energy transfer—to mine closure and cover system design.

-Project Champion: Katherine Raymond, M.Sc., P.Geo.
+Project Champion: Katherine Raymond, MSc, PGeo

 Our research and development team continues to develop enhanced add-ins to commercially available software to investigate effective waste management solutions.